-- Favourable loan terms
+Favorable loan terms

-- The loan amount
+The loan amount

 You’ll need to find a loan that covers the amount you owe to the CRA, but at the same time, you also don’t want to risk taking on too much debt.
-Borrowell offers personal loans from $1,000-$35,000, which should be substantial enough to pay down your tax debt.
-Check your rate on a Borrowell personal loan to see what you could qualify for.

-- Loan fees (or lack thereof)
+Loan fees (or lack thereof)

 Cons of taking out a personal loan to pay off taxes

-Be sure to carefully read the terms and conditions on any loan you are considering.
+Be sure to carefully read the terms and conditions of any loan you are considering.
 Origination fees are standard because they are what fund most online platforms, however, be wary of any unadvertised fees or costs, such as loan repayment fees.
 Do not be afraid to ask the loan provider any additional questions you may have because it is your money, after all.

-- Too-high Interest rates
+Too-high Interest rates

-It is important to make sure the interest rate you are getting on a personal loan is favourable.
+It is important to make sure the interest rate you are getting on a personal loan is favorable.
 Depending on the lender, some interest loans may not be as competitive as others which is why it’s important to shop around and weigh your options.

 Yes, in some cases you can apply for relief or to waive the penalty or interest if you weren’t able to pay the balance due to circumstances out of your control.
 Use for RC4288 Request for Taxpayer Relief- Cancel or Waive Penalties or Interest to request a portion of the whole extra charges removed.
 CRA will consider your request only if it relates to a tax year or fiscal period ending in any of the 10 calendar years before the year in which you make your request